ecn310/course-project-parent/Reproducibility Package/README.md

 - We then used the Fips code to merge the ATUS data along with the Equality of opportunity data because it also contains the Fips code for the state that each county is in.[ATUS+TOA county data merge.do](https://github.com/ecn310/course-project-parent/blob/b47d768014896da679cf570fb0da139a7cbb1d51/Working%20Data/merge%20how%20to)
 - We had to take the mean of each county in each state to be able to merge the Equality of Opportunity data along with the ATUS data.
 - What we ended up with was a fully combined data set with the variable of child income at age 24 for children born in the 25th+75th percentile as our indicator of intergenerational mobility in each state.
+- Then we added the state income average data and made a [Master do. file](https://github.com/ecn310/course-project-parent/blob/1b50d5ef893f0fc3d393899add9c4ba14b1f2cc9/Reproducibility%20Package/Code/Master%20Do-file%20for%20Merging%20Datasets%202.do) that complies all the prior .dos

 ### Raw Data Links on GitHub